Emily Alden

 EA_Surrounded by sound-84.jpg

-She is currently developing In My Head, a new one woman dance theatre work exploring everyday sound & hearing loss with an original, innovative sound design by Dan Hayes.
-Supported in 2019 through a Developing Your Creative Practice (DYCP) grant from Arts Council England, with additional support from Hall for Cornwall, AMATA (Falmouth University), and Kneehigh Theatre, after a hiatus the project is being produced by Impossible Producing with work-in-progress sharing’s being performed at Falmouth International Arts Festival in March 2026.
+She is currently developing touring work for 2027 In My Head, a new one woman dance theatre work exploring everyday sound & hearing loss with an original, innovative sound design by Sound Designer Dan Hayes which includes support by Arts Council England, Hall for Cornwall, AMATA (Falmouth University), and Kneehigh Theatre, with work-in-progress sharing’s being performed at Falmouth International Arts Festival 2026.

-Emily is an Associate Lecturer at AMATA, Falmouth University (2010–present), where she was a part-time staff member for two years (2015-17).
-She choreographed undergraduate works for Dance & Choreography students in 2019 & 2020.
-She was an Associate Artist of Hall for Cornwall (2018–2023), & a member of an international networking programme (2020–21) through Arts Access, in partnership with the Goethe-Institut & British Council.
+Emily is also an Associate Lecturer at AMATA, Falmouth University, Associate Artist of Hall for Cornwall (2018–2023), & a member of an international networking programme through Arts Access, in partnership with the Goethe-Institut & British Council (2020–21).

 Cover Photo Credits: